CanonicalLtd/maas-docs/en/nodes-hw-scripts.md

 - `name`: Corresponds to the script's filename
 - `title`: Human-friendly descriptive version of name, used within the web UI
 - `description`: Brief outline of what the script does
-- `tags`:  List of tags associated with the script.
+- `tags`:  List of tags associated with the script
 - `script-type`,`hardware_type`: Broad categories for the kind of script and what the script tests
 - `timeout`: Length of time before MAAS automatically